 Somebody sent me an email today asking what I do when I don’t know what to do.
 She said she has big choices to make, but none of the options look good; no matter which way she turns, there’s suffering.
 Life is like that sometimes, and it’s just not easy when we come to those forks in the road.

-Sometimes I like the saying, “When you don’t know what to do, don’t do anything.”
-And of course, there’s the White Rabbit from “Alice in Wonderland”, with his famous line, “Don’t just do something, stand there!”
+I like the saying, “When you don’t know what to do, don’t do anything,” and of course, there’s the White Rabbit from “Alice in Wonderland”, with his famous line, “Don’t just do something, stand there!”
 When I don’t know what to do, meditation is always helpful.
-Getting quiet so you can hear the voice of your intuition is always a good plan.
+Getting quiet so you can hear the voice of your intuition is a good plan.

 When your decisions are mostly going to impact you, it’s a bit less daunting.
-You may make a regrettable decision, but sometimes that’s how we have to learn, so we can make different choices the next time.
-Or so we learn something about ourselves, or life, or other people, and we grow.
+You may make a regrettable choice, but sometimes that’s how we have to learn, so we can make different choices the next time, or so we learn something about ourselves, or life, or other people.
 Maybe there are growing pains, but anything that helps us to see ourselves more clearly is ultimately helpful.
 When your decisions impact other people, like your children, for example, it’s exponentially harder.

 “Paralysis through analysis” springs to mind.
 We can’t nurture ourselves or anyone else when we’re stuck, and in fear.
 Fear is a perfectly natural feeling we’ll all experience, but it’s not a great motivator.
 I mean, sometimes we have to feel the flames scorching our ankles before we move, I’m just saying whenever possible, coming from love is always better than coming from fear.